-If your pension includes GMP, at GMP age we will be notified by HMRC of the revaluation due to the GMP element of your pension from your date of leaving service to GMP age.
+At GMP age we will be notified by HMRC of the revaluation due to the GMP element of your pension from your date of leaving service to GMP age.
 Any difference between the GMP being paid at that time and the revalued amount confirmed by HMRC will be added to your pension.
-The GMP will be increased by fixed rate revaluation (see the section 'Increases to your pension before commencing', for your revaluation rate) for each complete tax year between the date of leaving service and attaining GMP age.
+The revaluation is dependent on the increase in earnings factors between the date of leaving service and attaining GMP age, up to 5% per annum for each intermediate complete tax year.

 After GMP age the different elements of your pension will increase at different rates.
-Any GMP earned before 6th April 1988 does not receive increases from the Scheme.
-Any GMP earned from 6th April 1988 receives increases equal to price inflation over the year from September to September, up to a maximum of 3%.
+Any GMP earned before 6 April 1988 does not receive increases from the Scheme.
+Any GMP earned from 6 April 1988 will increase in line with the Consumer Prices Index between September and September, up to a maximum of 3%.